Alternatives to animal testing

 Our leading-edge approach has one clear purpose: to continue to develop, apply and let others know about the research we do to guarantee that our products are safe, without the need for animal testing.

-Julia Fentem, Head of SEAC
+Julia Fentem, Global Head of Safety, Environmental & Regulatory Science

 Since 2015, Unilever scientists have been partnering with experts at the US Environmental Protection Agency on collaborative research, to develop ground-breaking scientific approaches to better assess the safety of chemicals found in some consumer products, without using animal data.